olw-2001/unity-procedural/README.md

 # Unity procedural game

 ### NOTE - A build version of this game is missing from this repo; I could not get the game to build.
-(More info below)
+(More info below.)

 Simple endless runner style game with procedural generation.
 The score increases the further you travel.
 If you hit an obstacle and bounce too high up, the game will restart - falling off the level will also fail you.

 The game uses a custiomised Perlin noise generation system with values such as persistance, lacunarity, and octaves all working to create a complex noise map and, as a result, a complex level.

-This system solves the problem of having to hand-build lots of levels, and instead have a level generate randomly to maximise replayability.
+This system solves the problem of having to hand-build lots of levels, and instead it has a level generate randomly to maximise replayability.

 ## Areas of incompletion
 The game initially intended to have an AI agent run through the level to validate the level is passable.
 This has not been implemented.